dy/unihooks/readme.md

 ### `[value, setValue] = useStore(key, init?)`

-Store provider with persistency and broadcasting.
+Store provider with persistency and changes broadcasting.
 Can be used as robust application model layer.
-Provides `createStore` entry to initialize store.

 ```js
 import { createStore, useStore } from 'unihooks'